...

 Understand How Courts View the Family Home

 Courts usually aim to divide assets fairly, and the family home is no exception.
-They might prioritise financial equity or the needs of children.
+They might prioritize financial equity or the needs of children.
 Knowing how courts typically handle property decisions can help you prepare for negotiations.

 Avoid Letting Emotions Impact the Settlement